Sync Listings using SyncListingsService

 onAfter(GetSellerList $request, Response $response, SyncListingsContext $context)

-Called after the API request returns.
+Called after each GetSellerList API request has completed.

 onChunk(array $chunk, SyncListingsContext $context)